MolotovCherry/Android-ImageMagick7/README.md

 # KMagick

-Check out the [KMagick](https://github.com/cherryleafroad/kmagick) repo for instructions on how to use ImageMagick with Kotlin it in your project (instead of the binary).
+Check out the [KMagick](https://github.com/cherryleafroad/kmagick) repo for instructions on how to use ImageMagick with Kotlin in your project (instead of the binary).

 # Quick Setup Instructions